qute012/qute012/README.md

 - NLP

 ## Publications
-- Wav2Keyword Transfer Learning from Speech Representations for Keyword Spotting (2020 IEEE Access currently review)
+- Wav2Keyword Transfer Learning from Speech Representations for Keyword Spotting (2020 IEEE Access reviewing currently)
 - An Analysis of BERT Fine-tuning Approach for Keyphrase Extraction in Scientific Articles (2020 JAITC)
 - An Automatic Data Construction Approach for Korean Speech Command Recognition (2018 JKSCI)